MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroVG/introduction.rst

 - the creation and drawing of paths with color or linear gradient.
 - the drawing of texts using vector fonts with color or linear gradient.
-- the drawing of vector graphics images.
+- the drawing of vector images.
-- the transformation of paths, texts, images with affine transformation matrixes.
+- the transformation of paths, texts, images with affine transformation matrices.

 ..